If you’ve been reading our blog for a while, then you will know that during our last months with Jet, life was difficult at times.

 There were sleepless nights, potty accidents, strained finances, and medical emergencies.

-Looking back today, you may be wondering if it was all worth it.
-If we regret doing so much for our fur-son even though it took its toll.
+Looking back today, you may be wondering if it was all worth it…if we regret doing so much for our fur-son even though it took its toll on us.

 So, today I will tell you what Jet’s daddy and I both tell people when they suggest that perhaps we kept our boy around a little longer than we should have.